The Comprehensive Gaucher Treatment Center for Gaucher Disease at Tower Hematology Oncology, Beverly Hills

 Treatment

-Cerezyme, developed by Genzyme Corporation, was introduced in 1994 and is considered to be the standard treatment for type 1 Gaucher disease.
+Cerezyme, developed by Genzyme Corporation, was introduced in 1994 and is considered to be one of the standard treatments for type 1 Gaucher disease.
 It serves to supplement the body’s naturally occurring enzyme – glucocerebrosidase – that is present in decreased levels among those affected by Gaucher disease.
 Like glucocerebrosidase, Cerezyme works by breaking down the fatty substance that accumulates in the cells.
 It is administered intravenously (through the vein), typically on an every 2-week basis.
 To find out more, visit www.cerezyme.com

 home | about gaucher | news | about the center | resources | contact us

-© 2007 The Comprehensive Gaucher Treatment Center | toll free: (888) 248-4456 | powered by Simmonet Marketing
+© 2007-2011 The Comprehensive Gaucher Treatment Center | toll free: (888) 248-4456